mwajdzik/others/aws/Basics.md

 ## VPC - Virtual Private Cloud - a private section of AWS where we can place AWS resources, and allow/restrict access to them

 ## EC2 - Elastic Cloud Compute - EC2 instance (eg. Web Hosting)
+- EBS - local storage, Security Group - a firewall
+- purchase options
+	- on-demand - most expensive
+	- reserved - allows to purchase an instance for a set time period of 1 or 3 years
+	- spot - allows to bid on an instance type and pay for it only if the price is less or equal to our bid
+- instance type
+	- general purpose
+	- compute optimized
+	- GPU optimized
+	- memory optimized
+	- storage optimized
+- AMI - Amazon Machine Image
+	- preconfigured package required to launch EC2 (includes OS, software packages, required settings)
+- EBS - Elastic Block Store - a storage volume for an EC2 instance
+	- IOPS - Input/Output Operations per Second
+	- the amount of data thta can be written/retrieved from EBS per second
+	- every EC2 must have a ROOT volume, which may or may not be EBS
+	- by default EBS root vaules are deleted when the instance is terminated (this can be changed)
+	- when creating an instance, or afterwards, we can add any additional EBS volumes
+	- any additional volume may be attached or detached from an instance at any time and is NOT deleted (by default) when the instance is terminated
+	- Snapshots are images of EBS volumes that can be stored as backups, to restore a snapshot we create a new EBS and use a snapshot as a template
+- Security Groups - allow/deny traffic
+	- defined on the INSTANCE level (instead of subnet level as in case of NACLs)
+	- all rules are evaluated (it doesn't go from top to the bottom)
+	- by default when a new SG gets created ALL inbound traffic is denied and ALL outbound traffic is allowed
+	- all traffic is denied unless there is an explicit allow rule for it
+	- we can only configure ALLOW rules for security groups, if there is not an explicit allow rules for a certain traffic type, then that traffic type will be denied.
+- IPs
+	- by default all EC2 instances have private addresses that allow the comunication within the same VPC
+	- EC2 can be launched with public IPs based on VPC/subnet settings
+	- public IP addresses are required for the instance to communicate with the Internet

+- What is needed for an instance to communicate with the Internet:
+	- public IP address
+	- security group with ALLOW rule
+	- NACL with ALLOW rule
+	- Route Table with IGW as a route
+	- Internet Gateway attached to the VPC

+- Launching an EC2 instance
+	- select an AMI and an instance type
+	- configure instance details
+		- script:
+			#!/bin/bash
+			yum update -y
+			yum install -y httpd
+			service httpd start

 ## RDS - Rational Database Service (eg. user data, catalog of products)
+ - options:
+ 	- Amazon Aurora, MySQL, MariaDB, PostreSQL, Oracle, MsSQL

+ - within RDS we create a subnet group that contains our two private subnets
+ - MySQL Workbench can be used to SSH tunnel to the DB in a private network

+## DynamoDB - NoSQL DB from Amazon

 ## S3 - Simple Storage Service - a massive storage bucket
+- a bucket name must be unique accross AWS!!!
+- storage class:
+	- standard (default, durability=11 nines, availability=99.99%, expensive)
+	- RRS - reduced redundancy storage (durability=99.99%, availability=99.99%) - can be used if object is reproducable
+	- S3-IA - infrequent access (durability=11 nines, availability=99.90%)
+	- glacier (durability=11 nines, make take serveral hours to retrieve data, for archiving, change done thru object lifecycle, may take 1-2 days to take effect)
+- object lifecycle - a set of rules that automates the migration of an object's storage class to a different one based on specified time intervals, can be set on a bucket, folder, object level
+- permisions - allows to specify how can view, access, use specific buckets and objects
+- object versioning - keeps track of old and new versions of an object
+	- by default turned off
+	- once turned on, cannot be turned off, only suspended

+## SNS - Simple Notification Service
+- a service that allows to automate the sending of email or text message notifications based on events that happen in the AWS account
+- eg. for billing and EC2 crash notifications
+- TOPICS - labels for groups of different endpoints that we send messeges to
+- SUBSCRIPTIONS - the endpoints that messages are sent to (eg. email or phone number of an admin)
+- PUBLISHERS - the human/alarm/event that gives SNS the message that needs to be send
+- eg. create a topic MyAppSNSBilling, add subscriptions (protocols: email, AWS SQS, AWS Lambda, SMS, ...)

+## CloudWatch
+- a service that allows to monitor various elements of the AWS account
+- eg. can be used for:
+	- EC2 - CPU utilization, status check, disk read/writes
+	- S3 - number of objects, bucket size
+	- billing
+- based on the metrics, we can set thresholds to trigger alarms
+- CloudWatch alarms can trigger SNS topics
+- three states of an alarm: ALARM, INSUFFICENT DATA, OK

+## ELB - Elastic Load Balancer
+- evenly distributes traffic between EC2 instances
+- not available in Free Tier
+- configuration under EC2

+## Autoscaling
+- automates the process of adding or removing EC2 instances based on traffic demand for the application

 ## Examples